-Most of the taxi-cabs in Mui Ne display signs offering various tours of the local attractions.
+Most of the taxi-cabs in the town display signs offering various Mui Ne tours of local attractions.
 We didn’t want to rent a scooter as the roads didn’t feel that safe and a bit of air-con is never a bad thing so we booked up a four-hour tour for $30.

-The White Dunes, Mui Ne
+White Sand Dunes, Mui Ne

-The Red Dunes, Mui Ne
+Red Sand Dunes, Mui Ne

-The sand was a lot coarser than the white dunes and squeaked as we trudged our way to the top – did anyone ever tell how hard it is to trek up a sand dune?
-Although not as impressive as the white dunes there are some wonderful views out to the ocean.
+The sand was a lot coarser than the white dunes and squeaked as we trudged our way to the top.
+Although the red dunes aren’t as impressive as the white dunes there are some wonderful views out to the ocean.
 I’m guessing the sunsets here are spectacular.
 There’s no charge to visit the Red Dunes.

 Mui Ne Fishing Village

-The Fairy Stream, Mui Ne
+The Fairy Stream Mui Ne

-At the far end of Mui Ne beach was our last stop of the day.
-The Fairy Stream.
+At the far end of Mui Ne beach was our last stop of the day; the fairy spring in Mui Ne.
 I was a little dubious about this and thought it would consist of a few metres of muddy stream and be a bit of a tourist trap.
 I was happily surprised.

-Check out the Sunsets
+Check out the Mui Ne Sunsets

 Some of the best sunsets I’ve seen were on the beach at Mui Ne.
 We’d take a walk each evening and have a Tiger Beer at a small bar about a kilometre away and watch the sun go down as the die-hard kite-surfers made the most of the waves before dusk.

-How to get to Mui Ne and Phan Thiet from Saigon
+How to get to Mui Ne from Ho Chi Minh City

-The bus from Saigon (HCMC) to Phan Thiet and Mui Ne
+The Train from HCMC to Mui Ne

 Buses leave HCMC at the following times: 7am, 7:30am, 8am, 1:30pm, 2:30pm, 3pm, 6pm and 7pm.